 The encryptor is made of commercially available, production-grade components meeting commercial specifications for power, temperature, reliability, shock and vibration.
+The module hardness testing was only performed at 75 degrees Fahrenheit and no assurance is provided for Level 3 hardness conformance at any other temperature.

-- All integrated circuit chips have passivation techniques and materials applied to them. - The enclosure is strong and opaque. - Attempts to enter the module without removing the cover will cause visible damage to the module. - Ventilation holes on the side of the unit are fitted with baffles, or other obscuring material, to prevent undetected physical probing inside the enclosure.
+- All integrated circuit chips have had passivation techniques and materials applied to them. - The enclosure is strong and opaque. - Attempts to enter the module without removing the cover will cause visible damage to the module. - Ventilation holes on the side of the unit are fitted with baffles, or other obscuring material, to prevent undetected physical probing inside the enclosure.